Is it a Dehumidifier or a Humidifier That You Need in Your Home?

 Know the Numbers

 To properly understand which of the two is ideal for your home, you need to know the relative humidity in your home first.
-Relative humidity is the amount of moisture in the air, which has been expressed as a percentage of the air saturation point.
+The relative humidity is the amount of moisture in the air, which has been expressed as a percentage of the air saturation point.
 This being the case, what humidity level is normal?
-In most cases, a relative humidity of between 30 and 50 is considered to be normal and healthy for you and your family.
-Humidity levels higher than 50 percent is not only harmful to your health but can also have a damaging effect on dry walls and furniture in your home.
+In most cases, relative humidity of between 30 and 50 is considered to be normal and healthy for you and your family.
+Humidity levels higher than 50 percent are not only harmful to your health but can also have a damaging effect on drywalls and furniture in your home.
 To ascertain the relative humidity level in your home, you will need a hygrometer.
 Rather than buying this piece of equipment, you should consider hiring our technicians to check it for you because they have all the required equipment.

 Should You Invest in a Humidifier or a Dehumidifier?

 For those living in the temperate climate, it is normal for humidity levels in their homes to swing outside the normal relative humidity range in summer and winter.
 When the humidity level is below 30 percent, the air is considered to be too dry.
 In such a case, you should invest in a humidifier to add moisture to the indoor air and raise moisture levels.
 If the relative humidity is above 50 percent, the air is considered to be too humid.
-When this happens, you will need a professional AC installation service Cave Creek, AZ technician to install the right dehumidifier in your home.
+When this happens, you will need a professional AC repair in Scottsdale technician to install the right dehumidifier in your home.
 While some homes may need only a dehumidifier or a humidifier to maintain the normal humidity range, others will need both.